bruceravel/demeter/documentation/Athena/intro.rst

-interest at the beamline or for preparing your data to begin analysis. :demeter:`athena` is a graphical front end to Matt Newville's :demeter:`ifeffit` library written entirely in the Perl programming language and using the Gnuplot program for data display.
+interest at the beamline or for preparing your data to begin analysis. :demeter:`athena` is a graphical front end to Matt Newville's :demeter:`ifeffit` library written entirely in the Perl programming language and using the :program:`Gnuplot` program for data display.
 It is being developed on Linux and tested on various flavors of Windows, but should work on any unix-like, Windows, or Mac operating system.